A ridiculously good XI of Brazilian players in the Premier League

 CM: Lucas Paqueta

-Paqueta played alongside Guimaraes at Lyon and has now got his own big-money move to the Premier League, joining West Ham United in a deal worth a potential £51million.
+Paqueta played alongside Guimaraes at Lyon and has since got his own big-money move to the Premier League, joining West Ham United in a deal worth a potential £51million.

-The 25-year-old, who possesses exceptional technique and has a real eye for goal, has recently managed to take Philippe Coutinho’s place in the Brazil team.
+The 25-year-old, who possesses exceptional technique and has a real eye for goal, has taken Philippe Coutinho’s place in the Brazil team.

 “Lucas Paqueta is a very classy player,” South American football expert Tim Vickery told Sky Sports News.